DgFutureLab/satoyama-konohana/README.md

 satoyama-konohana
 =================

-Satoyama-konohana is a command line tool for easily managing satoyama-networks.
-In order to use this command line tool you need to have a  <a href="https://github.com/DgFutureLab/satoyama-api">satoyama-api</a> up and running.
+Satoyama-konohana is a command line tool for easily managing Satoyama Cloud sensor networks.
+In order to use this command line tool you need to have a  <a href="https://github.com/DgFutureLab/satoyama-api">satoyama-api</a> server up and running.
 With these tools you can create sites and nodes.

 # Requirements
 1. Python 2.7
+2. A python virtualenv

 # Installation
 1. Clone this repository